 AASB 16 removes the lease classification test for lessees and requires all leases (including operating leases) to be brought to account onto the balance sheet.
-The definition of a lease is also amended and is not the new on/off balance sheet test for lessees.

 AASB 16 is effective for annual reporting periods beginning on or after 1 January 2019, with early adoption permitted where AASB 15 Revenue from Contracts with Customers is adopted at the same time.
-The Scheme does not expect any material impact on its financial statements resulting from the application of AASB 16.
+The Scheme does not expect any significant impact on its financial statements resulting from the application of AASB 16.